 But he also made his mark on quite a few feature films like The Mephisto Waltz (1971), Escape from the Planet of the Apes (1971), Chosen Survivors (1974), Bug (1975), The Swarm (1978), Piranha (1978).
 It was his starring roles in Bug and Piranha when I started to remember his face and name, discovering all the other great things that he appeared in over the years.

 Dillman passed away on January 16th, due to complications from pneumonia.

-Our thoughts go out to the friends and family during this difficult time.
-He will be missed, but never forgotten.
+Our thoughts go out to these talented actors and their friends and family.
+They will be missed, but never forgotten.